RaimondiD/LBF_ADABF_experiment/README.md

 - `\results\params_path\total_result.csv` which contains the results of all classifier summarized in a single file.
 - `\results\params_path\info_dataset.csv` which contains information about the dimension of the used dataset.

-For the filters, the results are saved in `results\params_path\name_filter`.
+For the filters, if --save_path is non used, the results are saved in `results\params_path\name_filter`.
 Furthermore, at the end of the execution of `main.py`, is printed the path of the results of the filter tested in that run.

 ## Commands
 - Run Bloom filter: